telerik/xaml-docs/controls/radmap/features/providers/bing-rest-map-provider/truck-routing.md

 # Truck Routing

-RadMap provides an infrastructure which allows you to use the [Bing Maps Truck Routing API](https://docs.microsoft.com/en-us/bingmaps/rest-services/routes/calculate-a-truck-route) to get a set of locations that can be plotted on the map.
+RadMap provides an infrastructure that allows you to use the [Bing Maps Truck Routing API](https://docs.microsoft.com/en-us/bingmaps/rest-services/routes/calculate-a-truck-route) to get a set of locations that can be plotted on the map.

 The truck routing API is accessed via the __BingRestMapProvider__ provider, and it is used to calculate a route between different locations on the map.